Mission

 Strange Fruit – The Lyrics

-History of Strange Fruit the Lyrics – Strange Fruit actually began as a poem written in 1937 by Abel Meeropol, a Russian/Jewish immigrant, poet and teacher at the DeWitt Clinton High School in the Bronx.
-When asked why he wrote Strange Fruit, he responded “I wrote Strange Fruit because I hate lynching, and I hate injustice, and I hate the people who perpetuate it,” Meeropol said in 1971.
+“Strange Fruit” originally started as a poem in 1937, penned by Abel Meeropol, a Russian-Jewish immigrant, poet, and teacher at DeWitt Clinton High School in the Bronx.
+When asked about the inspiration behind the poem, Meeropol explained in 1971, “I wrote Strange Fruit because I hate lynching, and I hate injustice, and I hate the people who perpetuate it.”

 Southern trees bear a strange fruit,